Click on any of the topics below to find answers about financial reporting. If you can’t find the answers you are looking for, please contact us.

 See our 'Your obligations' page for a summary of the changes.

 How do the financial reporting requirements for FMC reporting entities relate to the reporting requirements in other Acts?

-If you are required to produce financial statements under the FMC Act, then these requirements will take precedence over any other New Zealand law.
-For example the Companies Act specifically notes that the financial reporting requirements in the Companies Act do not apply where the company needs to comply with the FMC Act's requirements.
+If you are required to produce financial statements under the FMC Act, then these requirements will take precedence over any other NZ law.
+For example, the Companies Act specifically says it's financial reporting requirements do not apply to companies that have to comply with the FMC Act's requirements.